 - Minority Civic Development Workshops - This aimed to develop civic leaders in the community while encouraging participation in government.
 Participants learn how to serve Metro through Boards and Commissions, how companies can do business with Metro, and much more.

 - Nashville Reads - Each year we pick one book to read as a city.
-On Wednesday, September 7th, 2016 we announced that the 2017 selection is “March,” the graphic novel by Congressman John Lewis, a giant of the civil rights movement and an incredible example of courage, grace and moral imagination.
-Congressman Lewis got his start as an activist more than 50 years ago on the downtown streets a few blocks from here, where he led the Nashville lunch counter sit-ins and then the Freedom Rides.
+The 2017 selection was “March,” the graphic novel by Congressional Representative John Lewis, a giant of the civil rights movement and an incredible example of courage, grace and moral imagination.
+Representative Lewis got his start as an activist more than 50 years ago on the downtown streets a few blocks from here, where he led the Nashville lunch counter sit-ins and then the Freedom Rides.
 The first book of the “March” trilogy is a compelling read that has a lot to teach us about race, equity, leadership and other issues.

 - Nashville Unites Meeting – Nashville Unites is an initiative founded by the late Francis Guess and Bishop Joseph Walker, III after the incidents that occurred in Ferguson, MO.
 The goal of Nashville Unites is to bring together various organizations and individuals that want to be part of the solution for racial equity.
 Those that participated in Nashville Unites will have the opportunity to work on strategy and policy recommendations on issues that impact racial equity.
 The committees of Nashville Unites were working on making policy recommendations from the President’s Task Force Report on 21st Century Policing, making recommendations for a Citizens Review Board, creating a new economy with new economic opportunities and creating a community resource locator.